 Furthermore, having a business charge card can help promote cash flow because you are required to pay your balance off in full at the end of your billing cycle versus carrying a balance and accruing interest.

 Additionally, small businesses that have limited access to credit or lines of credit can often qualify for business charge cards sooner than other funding options.
-With the Business Building Card, you can get access to a line of credit as soon as 9 months time in business.

 Why a Business Charge Card may not be Right for Your Business